pqabelian/abelian-community-website/docs/downloads/latest.md

 The new mobile wallet is a complete rewrite of the previous mobile wallet and is designed to be more user-friendly and feature-rich.
 It is available on both iOS and Android platforms.

-**v5.1.0 Upgrade Notes:**
+**v6.0.0 Upgrade Notes:**

-1. Separated MLP accounts
-2. No need to re-enter your password within 15 minutes
-3. Bug fixes
+1. Support AUT (Abelian User Token) features.
+2. Support account upgrade to the new address format.
+3. Update terminologies for Transparent and Shielded Wallets.
+4. UI/UX enhancements and bug fixes.

 **New version Features:**
 1. Support Abelian Layer 2 network - QDay, allowing users to view blockchain data, manage ERC20 tokens, use decentralized exchanges, stake ABEL tokens across chains, and access various DeFi apps.